Life is life. So, when you sign up, there’s no contract. No obligations. No extra re-enrollment fees. No hidden cancellation.

 Parking in front of the gym is free and open.
 If - by chance - the lot is full, there is street parking on Spring Garden that is paid and timed.
 But, the lot is rarely full.
 Plus, we offer a big bike rack for bike parking - great for your health and the environment!

-It takes a special staff to deliver the services that our members expect—expertly fitted running shoes, great personal training, innovative group classes, top-notch customer care.
+The second reason is that it takes a special staff to deliver the services that our members expect—expertly fitted running shoes, great personal training, innovative group classes, top-notch customer care.
 To gain that much experience, the staff have to work here a lot, meaning everyday or just about everyday.
 They need a break or else they’ll burn-out.
-That’s why we close on Sundays.

 IN THE GYM